avaneev/biteopt/README.md

 new unexplored function must be treated as "asymptotically optimal".

-Also note that in some problem areas like [ESA GTOP](https://www.esa.int/gsp/ACT/projects/gtop/) problem suite the attempt budget should as high as 2000 (beside using the BiteOpt depth of at least 8).
-At the same time, iteration budget can be kept reasonably moderate (100000).
-Despite a large attempt budget, on a 8-core processor, this still allows one to get good solutions in a matter of minutes.
+Also note that in some problem areas like [ESA GTOP](https://www.esa.int/gsp/ACT/projects/gtop/) problem suite the attempt budget should be as high as 2000 (beside using the BiteOptDeep depth of at least 8).
+At the same time, iteration budget per attempt can be kept moderate (100000), compared to usual techniques used to solve it.
+Despite a large attempt budget, on a 8-core processor, this still allows one to get good (not necessarily best-known) solutions in a matter of minutes.

 ## Limitations ##